Skip to content

 Answer: Neon, producing a distinctive red-orange glow.

-Why it stumps people: Walk down any commercial strip and count the “neon” signs.
-Almost none contain neon.
-Blue comes from argon, white from krypton, and most modern signs use LEDs or fluorescent tubes.
-True neon gas produces exactly one color: red-orange.
+The naming bait: Walk a commercial strip and count the “neon” signs.
+Almost none actually hold neon.
+Blue comes from argon, white from krypton, and most modern signs run LEDs or fluorescent tubes.
+True neon gas produces exactly one color, red-orange.

 23. What makes chili peppers spicy?
 (Medium)